What you get with a Clint Eastwood film is pure perfection and a great storyline, which sums up his lastest offering The Mule.

 As for the criminality that still exists and doesn't just get more prolific but gets more violent.

-The Mule is available @eBay
+The Mule is on DVD and available @eBay